-- computational reconstruction and transformation of flattened retinae

 Reconstruction is achieved by: stitching the marked-up cuts of the flat-mount outline; dividing the stitched outline into a mesh whose vertices then are mapped onto a curtailed sphere; and finally moving the vertices so as to minimise a physically-inspired deformation energy function.

-For reference purposes, this zip file contains the review version of Retistruct and some Matlab code to read data directories contained by Retistruct.
+For reference purposes, this zip file contains the version of Retistruct that generated the reconstructions in Sterratt & al. (2013; PLoS Computational Biology 9).
+The file also contains some Matlab code to read data directories contained by Retistruct.

 As well as the built-in demo data, there are some sample images to practise on: